The 4 Worst Days to Travel by Car at Christmas

 UPDATE: The following days have been updated to reflect the worst AND BEST days to travel at Christmas!
 Let’s face it, as we prepare to hit the congested highways and deal with occasionally treacherous weather conditions this holiday season, we all envision a myriad of nightmare scenarios straight out of Planes, Trains & Automobiles.
 Fortunately, holiday travel doesn’t have to be all that stressful if you plan accordingly.
 By using this handy holiday travel guide, you and your family can minimize your travel pain and maximize your holiday joy during the Christmas season!

-Picking the Right Time to Hit the Road
+Picking the Right Time to Leave

 Best Christmas Travel Days